QuickyBooster/english-reviewer/README.md

 		#ENGLISH-REVIEWER

-+##functions
+## +functions
--give a random word, aswered true, remove it from the list, else continue with the next word, till a random time, meet that word again -add word to the list
+-give a random word, if answered true, remove it from the list, else continue with the next word, till a random time, meet that word again -add word to the list
 -give a name of the list, maybe give a tag to a word, pick the tag, we can